 Situational Needs

 Current situation includes the various phases of navigation during a voyage or can be related to the prevailing conditions.
 Examples of different navigation phases include open-ocean, coastal, and approach.
-Prevailing conditions include, daytime vs. night time transits, calm vs. stormy weather conditions, good vs. poor visibility, light vs. heavy vessel traffic, etc.
+Prevailing conditions includes, traffic density, warnings, daytime vs. night time transits, hydro-meteo conditions like visibility, wind force, wave height, ice conditions, etc..

 Regardless of the current situation, the Task-at-Hand can be the determining factor in deciding what information is crucial in making informed decisions.
 This includes time-critical information necessary for grounding avoidance, collision avoidance, or maintaining overall situational awareness.
+Information based on a planning system may also be part of this process.

+Special attention should be given to Maritime Saftety Information and emergency warning systems regarding EPIRB, MOB devices, etc..

+Also, communication capabilities such as VHF, AIS, Mobile AtoN, etc. should be considered according to the situational needs.

 Shipborne perspective